operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 generate_preserveUnknownFieldsdata
 ```

-You can then modify the `bundle:` target in your `Makefile` by adding a call to the script at the end of the target.
+You can then modify the `bundle` target in your `Makefile` by adding a call to the script at the end of the target.
 See the example below:

 ```
 .PHONY: bundle